6 Best Laptops For SolidWorks (+Hardware Guide) – 2024

 Performance

-This is the most powerful workstation laptop for solidworks as of Q1 2024 and it is likely to be the most powerful at least until the beginning of 2025.
-That’s because it hasn’t been long since the RTX Ada Architecture for workstation GPUs has been released.
+This is the most powerful workstation laptop for SolidWorks as of Q1 2024, and it’s likely to stay that way until at least early 2025, since the RTX Ada Architecture for workstation GPUs was only recently released.

-CPU is not the most powerful on laptops as of 2024 however it’s still one of the top three.
-As for the price, this laptop should be around 5000 dollars.
-If you’re wondering why, that’s because the RAM & Storage are maxed out.
-If you can find the same RTX Ada 5000 with lower RAM & Storage, it will probably be a lot less and as you know by know you can just upgrade it yourself after purchase and save a lot of money.
+The CPU in this model isn’t the absolute top-performing laptop CPU as of 2024, but it’s still among the top three.
+The price is around $5,000, mainly because the RAM and storage are maxed out.
+If you can find the same RTX Ada 5000 with less RAM and storage, it’ll probably cost a lot less—and as you know by now, you can upgrade those yourself and save a lot.

 Warning: Xeon CPUs

-Now before we wrap it up, let me talk about some models that have the Xeon CPUs as opposed to the Core i9 shown here.
+Before we wrap up, let’s talk about models with Xeon CPUs instead of the Core i9 shown here.

-You may find these laptops more expensive than laptops with the Core i9 shown here.
-Be very careful of these because they’re really not better than Core i9 or Ryzen 9 for part modeling and viewport.
+You may see these laptops priced higher than those with the Core i9.
+Be cautious with these, as they aren’t necessarily better than Core i9 or Ryzen 9 CPUs for tasks like part modeling or viewport work.

 Lenovo Think P16 Gen 2 Ada 5000 | |